anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-byod-enrollment.md

 -> Admin can apply BYOD policies and compliance rules
 ```

-This is different from a corporate Autopilot device, which is normally treated as organization-owned.
+This is different from a corporate Windows Autopilot device, which is normally organization-owned and more strictly managed.

 ---

-## Lab Environment
+## Lab environment

 | Item | Value |
 |---|---|